Self-defense Awareness & Familiarity Exchange

 What is the S.A.F.E.
 Program?

 - S.A.F.E.
-(Self-defense Awareness & Familiarity Exchange) is a 2-hour educational awareness, crime prevention program that provides women with information that may reduce their risk of exposure to violence and introduces them to the physical aspects of self-defense.
-S.A.F.E. provides women with solid risk-reduction and personal safety-awareness information to incorporate into their everyday lives.
+(Self-defense Awareness & Familiarity Exchange) is a 2-hour educational awareness, crime prevention program that provides participants with information that may reduce their risk of exposure to violence and introduces them to the physical aspects of self-defense.
+S.A.F.E. provides participants with solid risk-reduction and personal safety-awareness information to incorporate into their everyday lives.

-- S.A.F.E. is specifically designed to teach women that "90% of self-defense is awareness, risk reduction, and avoiding confrontation; and only 10% is physical"; and focusing on both mental and physical preparedness, 'S.A.F.E.' provides women with solid public safety-awareness information to incorporate into their every day lives.
+- S.A.F.E. is specifically designed to teach participants that "90% of self-defense is awareness, risk reduction, and avoiding confrontation; and only 10% is physical"; and focusing on both mental and physical preparedness, 'S.A.F.E.' provides participants with solid public safety-awareness information to incorporate into their every day lives.

 S.A.F.E.
 Serves a Dual Purpose: